 Best Scroll Saw Blade for Fine Work

-This SKIL plain end set of 36 scroll saw blades includes 12 blades with 28 TPI, 12 with 11.5 TPI and 12 with 9.5 TPI.
-This selection gives you the freedom to choose the material you want to cut.
+This SKIL plain end set of 36 scroll saw blades contains 12 blades with 28 TPI, 12 with 11.5 TPI, and 12 with 9.5 TPI.
+You will have plenty of versatility, so you can adjust it to suit whichever material you need to cut.

-For harder materials like metal, a 28 TPI is best, but if you are cutting hardwood, choose between the 11.5 or the 9.5 TPI.
-These blades are premium-grade steel for a longer life, and they fit most brands of scroll saws.
+For harder materials such as metal, a 28 TPI will be best, but 11.5 or 9.5 will be better for cutting hardwood.
+These blades are premium-grade steel for longer cutting lives, and they fit most scroll saw brands.

 Pros